-Awarding Body: Edexcel Specification numbers: 8CH0 (AS), 9CH0 (A2)
+Specification numbers: 8CHO (AS), 9CHO (A Level)

-The minimum prerequisite for entry is a grade 6 in GCSE Chemistry, Physics (or Science and Additional Science) and Maths.
+The minimum prerequisite for entry is a grade 6 in GCSE Chemistry (or Science and Combined Science) and Maths.
 Most students starting this course have achieved at least a grade 7 at GCSE.

-Students who have studied Additional Science may have to make a special effort for the first few weeks, as they will not have such a solid background knowledge as those who studied Chemistry as a separate science.
+Students who have studied Additional Science may have to make a special effort for the first few weeks, as they will not have as much background knowledge as those who studied Chemistry as a separate science.
+However, this should not discourage students from studying the subject if they wish to do so.